Rattle-Knight/jupyter-notebooks-reproducibility/README.md

  - first download a given notebook off of Github given its identifier,
  - then it will perform several checks to produce a metadata json file
  - it will then take the Requirments.txt file that has the dependancies of the notebook, setting up a conda env with it
- - then it will run the notebook, colleting errors on cells which fail.
+ - then it will run the notebook, collecting errors on cells which fail.

 ## Requirements
 - Python3